Therapeutic Yoga,

 Myofascial Meridians: Strengthen Your Core

-Myofascial Sheaths Over the last couple of posts, I’ve been exploring the myofascial meridians, lines, planes, or sheaths of the body in a series of posts.
-Follow along for an exploration of the planes of the body by signing up for the series here.
-These planes are a fantastic way to ...
+Myofascial Sheaths Over the last couple of posts, I’ve been exploring the myofascial meridians, lines, planes, or sheaths of the body.
+Follow along for an exploration of the body’s planes by signing up for the series here.
+These planes are a fantastic way to understand how movement, including asana (yoga postures), ...

 Read More